Research Overview

 Urologic Oncology

-The urological oncology clinical trials are coordinated through the Comprehensive Cancer Center's Clinical Trials Support Unit and cover all aspects of urological cancer.
-A number of the laparoscopic procedures are being conducted in a clinical trial fashion so researchers can assess utility in urological disease.
+Urologic oncology clinical trials are coordinated through the Comprehensive Cancer Center's Clinical Trials Support Unit and cover all aspects of urological cancer.
+Several laparoscopic procedures are being performed as part of clinical trials to evaluate their usefulness in treating urological diseases.

 Endourology